cta-wave/mezzanine/README.md

 The full details of the available commands for the script can be found by executing `py metamezz.py -h`

-# Historical mezzanine creation scripts below
+# Historical mezzanine creation scripts
 ### Creating WAVE mezzanine content from Tears of Steel (ToS)

 ### Tools Used